ilovepdf/ilovepdf-js-core/README.md

-iLovePDF Api - Core Library
+iLovePDF Api - JS Core Library
 --------------------------

 Core library to serve a set of classes and functions in order to create new API libraries based in JavaScript or TypeScript.
 Some examples are @ilovepdf/ilovepdf-js and @ilovepdf/ilovepdf-nodejs.